MaelAbgrall/HardwareforAI/README.md

 When you are building a deep learning focused computer, the main concern is the GPU, how many ? how efficient ?

-2 things are important in a GPU:
+2 things are important in a GPU (the more, the better):
 - Memory: Less memory mean either smaller batch, or only one model at a time
 - Processing power (in GFLOPs): this is the number of operation per second